Today it’s common for couples to purchase a property before they’ve walked down the aisle or even lived together.

 In Australia, if you’ve bought a property with your partner there are two ways your ownership could be described.

-You have entered into either a joint tenancy or a tenancy in common agreement.
+You have entered into either a joint tenancy or a tenancy in a common agreement.

 The nuts and bolts of join tenancy

-Joint tenants together own the whole property “jointly” (together) equally and the interests of one party is not separate or distinct from the other.
+Joint tenants together own the whole property “jointly” (together) equally and the interests of one party are not separate or distinct from the other.

 This is regardless of who the main contributor to the deposit or the mortgage is.